actionhero/node-resque/README.md

 `new queue` requires only the "queue" variable to be set.
 You can also pass the `jobs` hash to it.

-`new worker` has some additonal options:
+`new worker` has some additional options:

 ```javascript
 options = {